 I'm desperately trying to find a way my dog can ride in the cabin of a plane to relocate to Japan.

 She is 40 pounds, so “too large” by all standards I can find, but I'm hoping someone can give me an alternative (service dog, therapy dog, specific airline?).
 We are too scared for her to fly under the plane in cargo.

-More importantly, you should know that flying a pet as cargo is very safe and may in fact be more comfortable for your dog.
+It sounds like you have concerns about cargo travel, but deeper research shows that flying a pet as cargo is very safe and may in fact be more comfortable for your dog.
 Check out this post where we address questions about flying pets as cargo and another where we disprove myths about shipping pets as cargo.

 If you have any more questions about pet transport to Japan and are interested in hiring some assistance, be sure to contact us for a consultation.
 We've helped many pets travel safely via cargo and would be happy to discuss your questions and concerns.

 Thanks for your question and good luck with your move!

 Number of Pets: 1

 Want to talk to a pet transport expert about your dog shipping options?
 Contact us below to get started.